smart-data-models/dataModel.Environment/RainFallRadarObserved/doc/spec_ES.md

       x-ngsi:
         type: Property
     temperature:
-      description: 'Temperature of the item'
+      description: Temperature of the item
       type: number
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be RainFallRadarObserved'
+      description: Property.
+NGSI Entity type.
+It has to be RainFallRadarObserved
       enum:
         - RainFallRadarObserved
       type: string